swvanbuuren/simple-cdd-yaml/docs/getting_started.md

 # Getting started

-This page will code through to process of installing, generating a Simple-CDDp rofile from a YAML recipe.
+This page will guide you through the process of installing Simple-CDD-YAML and generating a Simple-CDD profile from a YAML recipe.

 ## Installation

-First install Simple-CDD-YAML according to the [installation instructions](installation.md).
+Install Simple-CDD-YAML according to the [installation instructions](installation.md).

 ## Building a Simple-CDD profile

-In order to build a profile from a given recipe file `<recipe-name>.yaml`, located in the subdirectory `recipe`, issue the following:
+In order to build a profile from a given recipe file `<recipe-name>.yaml`, located in the subdirectory `recipe`, issue:

 ```bash
 simple-cdd-yaml --recipe recipe/<recipe-name>.yaml
 ```

-Make sure the  corresponding environment in which `simple-cdd-yaml` is installed has been activated prior to issues this command.
-Alternatively, you can prepend the command with a command to activate the environment (here called `<simple-cdd-yaml-venv>`):
+Make sure the appropriate environment (in which `simple-cdd-yaml` is installed) has been activated prior to issuing this command.
+Alternatively, you can prepend the environment activation (here called `<simple-cdd-yaml-venv>`):

 ```bash
 ( . ~/.venv/<simple-cdd-yaml-venv>/bin/activate && \
     simple-cdd-yaml --recipe recipe/<recipe-name>.yaml )
 ```

-Note that the commands are wrapped in parentheses `( ... )` to assure that the command runs in an isolated shell.
+Note that the commands are wrapped in parentheses `( ... )` in order to assure that the commands run in an isolated shell.

 ## Results